 This section is provided for informational purposes only.
-Normally, the user does not need to be concerned with the details of buffer queues.

-Buffer queue control for data transfers by LPA11-K subroutines involves the use of three queues:
+Buffer queue control for data transfers by LPA11-K subroutines involves the use of the following queues:

 - Device queue (DVQ)

 - User queue (USQ)

 - In-use queue (IUQ)

 Each data transfer request can specify from one through eight data buffer areas.
 The user specifies these buffers by address.
 During execution of the request, the LPA11-K assigns an index from 0 through 7 when a buffer is referenced.